irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Finalize* the prediction model based on comparison, arrive at the best parameter set for the final model
    - *Visualize* subscriber growth in terms of year and variable importance based on the final model
 - Web App:
+   - *Build*
 - Launching and Testing:
-  - *Launch* the web app on AWS and open to user input
+  - *Launch* the web app on AWS and open for user input and feedback
-  - *Test* for errors and
+  - *Test* for errors and make adjustment based on running errors and user feedback

 **Split stories into backlog and icebox**
     -   Backlog is the set of planned stories that can be prioritized.